How to Grow Your Own Bonsai Tree

 Spring, when growth has started, is the best time to layer and most plants will have formed good roots by the autumn.
 Two or three weeks before removing the new plant for potting, the shoot should be cut on the parent side of the split.

-It is quite easy to find seedlings of a number of trees, particularly sycamore, hawthrorn, holly, silver birch, beech and various willows.
-Naturally the smaller the plant in question the greater the chance of success in re-establishing it in its new environment.
+It is quite easy to find seedlings of a number of trees, particularly sycamore, hawthorn, holly, silver birch, beech and various willows.
+Naturally, the smaller the plant in question the greater the chance of success in re-establishing it in its new environment.